chris-zen/wok/docs/source/configuration.rst

 		**debug**
 			A boolean (*true* or *false*) specifying if the web server should be started in debug mode.
 It is useful for *Wok* developers only.

+		**engine_start**
+			When the web server is enabled, by default, *Wok* is started with the workflow stoped and prepared to be executed, waiting for the user to activate it.
+You can force *Wok* to start the execution of the workflow just after the web server is started using this parameter.
+It can take *true* to immediately start the execution or *false* to wait for the user activation.

 		**log**
 			This section contains the configuration specific to the web server logger.
 See **wok.log** for more details.